-- Participant's ages 14-19 years old have an opportunity to serve as a State Fair Clothing Revue delegate.
-Entries for State Fair are due May 31st. - Exhibits will be judged face-to-face on the following: 1) Suitability of garment to the individual and purpose as to color and design; 2) General appearance, neatness, posture and fit; 3) Construction to the extent that it affects general appearance and wear of the garment. - In order to receive premiums, exhibitors must participate in the Style Show at the Fair.
+- Exhibits will be judged face-to-face on the following: Suitability of garment to the individual and purpose as to color and design; General appearance, neatness, posture and fit; Construction to the extent that it affects general appearance and wear of the garment. - In order to receive premiums, exhibitors must participate in the Style Show at the Fair.
 The Style Show will be held on Sunday see fair schedule for time and details.

-All premiums: Blue, 3.00; Red, 2.75; White, 2.50; and Pink 2.25, unless otherwise listed.
+Premium

-Class E - Clothing I Grades 3-5

-- Class F Clothing I Grades 6-8

-- Class G Clothing I Grades 9-13
+Class E -Grades 3-5 Class F -Grades 6-8 Class G -Grades 9-13

 - 1. Simple top (blouse, tank, t-shirt)

 - 2. Simple skirt or pants

 - 3. Dress or suit

 - 4. Shorts or jams

-- 5. Vest

-- 6. Accessary
+- 5. Accessary

-Class H - Clothing II Grades 3-5

-- Class I Clothing II Grades 6-8

-- Class J Clothing II Grades 9-13

-- 7. Shirt and pants, skirt or shorts
+- 6. Shirt and pants, skirt or shorts

-- 8. Blouse or top alone
+- 7. Blouse or top alone

-- 9. Dress or suit

-- 10. Costume (suitable for Halloween, Mardi Gras, etc.)
+- 8. Costume (suitable for Halloween, Mardi Gras, etc.)

-- 11. Pants with waistband (shorts, pantskirts, slacks, etc.)

-- 12. Shorts or jams (elastic or drawstring waist)

-- 13. Two piece garment for sportswear
+- 9. Two-piece garment for sportswear

-- 14. Outfit for hunting
+- 10. Outfit for hunting

-- 15. Knitted/Crocheted garment
+- 11. Knitted/Crocheted garment

-- 16. Accessary

-Class K - Clothing III Grade 3-5

-- Class L Clothing III Grade 6-8

-- Class M Clothing III Grade 9-13

-- 17. Garment for lounging or nightwear
+- 12. Garment for lounging or nightwear

-- 18. Garment for general wear

-- 19. Garment for best wear or party wear

-- 20. Garment for sportswear, at least 2 pieces, not a dress or suit

-- 21. Garment for another individual
+- 13. Garment for another individual

-- 22. Coat
+- 14. Coat

-- 23. Top or jacket and skirt or pants without elastic waistband
+- 15. Top or jacket and skirt or pants without elastic waistband

-- 24. Any skirt or pants without elastic waistband
+- 16. Any skirt or pants without elastic waistband

-- 25. Pants outfit or jumpsuit
+- 17. Pants outfit or jumpsuit

-- 26. Beachwear
+- 18. Beachwear

-- 27. Outfit for hunting

-- 28. Knitted/Crocheted garment

-- 29. Accessory

-Class N - Purchased Clothing (must exhibit in Class E-M also)

-Open to all Clothing I, II, and III members
+Class H - Purchased Clothing (must exhibit in Class E-M also) Open to all Clothing I, II, and III members

-- 30. Sportswear outfit selected by exhibitor - 31.
-Outfit for school selected by exhibitor - 32.
-Outfit for best wear selected exhibitor - 33.
+- 19. Sportswear outfit selected by exhibitor - 20.
+Outfit for school selected by exhibitor - 21.
+Outfit for best wear selected exhibitor - 22.
 Select an old garment and create something new for yourself

+DEPARTMENT 26 - JUNIOR CLOTHING

+$(Danish\ Judging)$

-DEPARTMENT 26 - JUNIOR CLOTHING (Danish Judging) DEPARTMENT 126 - OPEN CLOTHING (Regular Judging)
+DEPARTMENT 126 - OPEN CLOTHING

-Superintendent: Jane Baker
+Superintendent: Laura Cornwall